bob-aila/Py_mini_project/README.md

 ## 🧩 Algorithm Summary

-1. Accept student details (e.g., full name, department).
+1. Accept student details (last name, first name).
 2. Normalize the name and extract relevant components.
 3. Generate a unique registration number using defined rules.
 4. Save the record to a file.